-Funded position | As at December 31, 2021, our net assets on a Sufficiency Ratio basis were \$6.5 billion, an increase of \$1.0 billion from \$5.5 billion as at December 31, 2020.
-This corresponds to a Sufficiency Ratio of 121.2%, compared to 117.3% at year-end 2020.
+The WSIB's Sufficiency Ratio increased by 3.9% to 121.2% in 2021 despite holding premium rates steady compared to 2020.
+Our net assets (on a Sufficiency Ratio basis) grew by \$1.0 billion to \$6.5 billion.
 Both net premiums and investment returns were higher than in 2020.
 The claim costs also increased compared to 2020 mainly due to the change in benefit liabilities resulting from the increase in the health care escalation factor and the increase in the future claim administration cost liability.